 With more and more young people dating, they are realising the stereotypes about caste are not true either.

-Lower caste people are suppose to be uncultured, uncouth, less educated and of a lower status.
+Lower caste people are supposed to be uncultured, uncouth, less educated and of a lower status.
 Not what Shohbana, 25, found:

 “I’ve dated a couple of guys from the “lower caste” and what always mattered to us was compatibility, level of education and the usual parameters of any healthy relationship.
 In both the cases I had the company of well mannered, highly educated, thorough gentlemen with very strong human values.”